Tiffany Haddish On CBS' 'Kids Say The Darndest Things': 'The Children Are Hilarious, Insightful & A Little Too Grown'

 “It was huge and amazing and to be able to share it with those young ladies was tremendous,” said Haddish.
 “There is a part of me that wants to believe it was so powerful and magical and that they’ll never forget it.
 There’s this other part of me that is like ‘I freakin’ won man.’
 It was great to share that with them.”

 While Haddish has worked with many great people during her comedy and acting career, she recently got the chance to work with legendary actor and director Billy Crystal.
-It’s an experience that Haddish will never forget.MORE NEWS: Daughter Of 73-Year-Old Violently Arrested By Colorado Police Says Officers 'Need To Go To Jail'
+It’s an experience that Haddish will never forget.MORE NEWS: Yankee Stadium, Citi Field To Seat Fans In Vaccinated And Unvaccinated Sections, Offer Shots And Free Tickets

 “The coolest part was being able to tap into Billy Crystal’s mind and see how that works,” said Haddish.
 “I just learned so much from him and Alan Zweibel who wrote it.
 I just felt like I was in the best, most fun college course on how to be an awesome entertainer.
 It’s really fun in some parts and in some parts it snatches your heart.
 It’s so beautiful and he taught me so much about how to be more simple and just being comfortable with being.
 I love that man and I loved everything I learned from him.
 It was a great experience.”